 Spices take your food to the next level.
 A meal that is seasoned properly is light-years away from a bland meal.
 And you don’t need to spend money on exotic spices from the far corners of the world to reap some amazing health benefits.
 Many common spices that people take for granted contain powerful nutrients that can benefit the skin, improve arterial health, aid with weight loss, and prevent oxidative stress.

 Because spices are small and not on every superfood list like kale, beets, or spirulina, their health benefits often get overlooked by a lot of people.
-Let us let you in on a little secret: Herbs and spices have been around for centuries and have been revered for their healing properties!
+Let us let you in on a little secret: Herbs and spices have been around for thousands of years and have been revered for their healing properties!
 Let the following spices prove the truth of that statement.

 This spice can actually help to keep you warm on a raw food diet.
 The active ingredient, capsaicin, in cayenne helps to fight inflammation, improve digestion, and boost circulation.
 Additionally, cayenne pepper works to boost the body’s metabolic rate, helping to burn more calories.